VeXell/vx-build-tools/README.md

 Every type of the apps has own configured webpack config.
 For more information you can run help command `npx vxbuildtools help`

 Your development working files should be located in `./src` directory.
+Entry point is `index.ts`

 ## Commands